We’d like to thank all of our sponsors and supporters. Their help and support has been invaluable.

 Komatsu provided the shipping container in which we sent our first shipment of bikes to Namibia in October 2011. iCeutica, Stone Ridge Ventures, Genalysis, Intertek, Deep Yellow, amec, Langer Heinrich Uranium (Pty) Ltd and Bright Generation are our Foundation sponsors who assisted in establishing B4H Perth with financial contributions and in-kind support.
 This support allowed us to set up the association, pay for marketing expenses and running costs, as well as supporting the initial collections.

 Subsequent to our Foundation funding round in 2011, iCeutica has made additional cash contributions, whilst Minemax and Shaw River Manganese became new Corporate Sponsors to support ongoing expenses related to shipping bikes to Africa.

 A number of companies and individuals have also made valuable cash donations.
 Our thanks to Cullen Resources, Rotary Club of Joondalup, Toro Energy, iO Global, Knight Piesold, and numerous individuals.
-Rotary District 9455 provided a grant to support the shipping of our #5 container to Lüderitz, Namibia, and members of Rotary of Bay View Claremont, and Rotary Club of Crawley have participated in fundraising activities.
+Rotary District 9455 provided a grant to support the shipping of our #5 container to Lüderitz, Namibia.
+Members of Rotary of Bay View Claremont, and Rotary Club of Crawley have participated in fundraising activities.
 Rotary Club of Karrinyup made generous cash donations. eBIKERS in Fremantle have donated bike parts and also organised a fundraising bike rides from Fremantle to Kalbarri, Albany and Kalgoorlie annually since 2020 .

 Squire Sanders (now Squire Patton Boggs) helped us set up the legal structures for the organisation, and continue to provide ongoing pro-bono legal assistance;